unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## File and Directory Structure

-* New collection of layouts that are prescriptive, and define the common core for a keyboard that can be consumed as data for implementation on different platforms will be included in the CLDR repository.
-This collection will be in a different location than the existing CLDR keyboard files under main/keyboards.
-We should remove the existing data files, but keep the old DTD in the same place for compatibility, and also so that conversion tools can use it to read older files.
+* In the future, new layouts will be included in the CLDR repository, as a way for new layouts to be distributed in a cross-platorm manner.
+The process for this repository of layouts has not yet been defined, see [CLDR-17253](https://unicode-org.atlassian.net/browse/CLDR-17253) for up-to-date information.
+Layouts which are currently in the repository are intended as sample data only.

-* New layouts will have version metadata to indicate their specification compliance versi​​on number.
+* Layouts have version metadata to indicate their specification compliance versi​​on number.
 For this tech preview, the value used must be `techpreview`.
+When the the specification is out of tech preview, a specific CLDR version number will be used.
+See [`cldrVersion`](tr35-info.md#version-information).

 ```xml
 <keyboard3 conformsTo="techpreview"/>
 ```

 > _Note_: Unlike other LDML files, layouts are designed to be used outside of the CLDR source tree.
 A new mechanism for referencing the DTD path should ideally be used, such as a URN or FPI.
 See <https://unicode-org.atlassian.net/browse/CLDR-15505> for discussion.
-For this tech preview, a relative path to the dtd will continue to be used as below.
+For this tech preview, a relative path to the dtd will continue to be used in sample data.
 Future versions may give other recommendations.

 ```xml
 <!DOCTYPE keyboard3 SYSTEM "../dtd/ldmlKeyboard3.dtd">
 ```

+> For distributing keyboards outside of the CLDR repository, it is recommended to either use a copy of the .dtd file, omit the `DOCTYPE` clause.
+Do not use a http or https URL in the DOCTYPE.

 * The filename of a keyboard .xml file does not have to match the BCP47 primary locale ID, but it is recommended to do so.
 The CLDR repository may enforce filename consistency.